Click the above image to return to the Index page.

 He would even sign the column door on many occasions; I expect that there are still columns bearing his initials around Derby to this day:

-After Jeremy left his Street Lighting job in the early 2010s, he donated the Linbin that contained the stencil numbers that he had used when re-numbering columns, to me.
+After Jeremy left his Street Lighting job in 2008, he donated the Linbin that contained the stencil numbers that he had used when re-numbering columns, to me.
 I used these numbers when numbering the two miniature columns that I'd had fabricated for supporting the GEC Z5698U and Thorn Gamma 6 that had been installed on the footpath behind my old house, and formed the basis for my street lighting interest in the first place.
 Aside from the digits that were used in numbering these, the Linbin is in as-received condition, with the Sangamo time switch case and makeshift carry handles made out of earth wire being present at the time.

 When visiting me (usually, to donate more items to the Collection!), he would write a note in advance, by way of explaining some of the items, or their history.
 In many cases, I used his notes when writing up the corresponding pages on this site.
 Scanned copies of some of these notes can be downloaded as PDFs by clicking the links below: